vitejs/vite/docs/guide/api-vite-environment.md

    * URL to execute.
 Accepts file path, server path, or id relative to the root.
-   * Returns an instantiated module (same as in ssrLoadModule) */ public async executeUrl(url: string): Promise<Record<string, any>> /**
+   * Returns an instantiated module (same as in ssrLoadModule) */ public async import(url: string): Promise<Record<string, any>> /**
-   * Entry point URL to execute.
-Accepts file path, server path or id relative to the root.
-   * In the case of a full reload triggered by HMR, this is the module that will be reloaded.
-   * If this method is called multiple times, all entry points will be reloaded one at a time.
-   * Returns an instantiated module
-   */
-  public async executeEntrypoint(url: string): Promise<Record<string, any>>
-  /**
    * Other ModuleRunner methods...
    */
 ```

 :::info
-We are using `executeUrl` and `executeEntryPoint` to keep the API familiar with the current Runtime API.
-This two methods could end up merged as single one and renamed.
-For example `runner.import(url, { hmr: false })` or `runner.load(url)`.
+In the previous iteration, we had `executeUrl` and `executeEntryPoint` methods - they are now merged into a single `import` method.
+If you want to opt-out of the HMR support, create a runner with `hmr: false` flag.
 :::

 The Node module runner instance is accessible through `server.nodeModuleRunner`.
 It isn't part of its associated environment instance because, as we explained before, other environments' module runners could live in a different runtime (for example for the browser, a module runner in a worker thread as used in Vitest, or an edge runtime like workerd).
 The communication between `server.nodeModuleRunner` and `server.environment('node')` is implemented through direct function calls.
 Given a Vite server configured in middleware mode as described by the [SSR setup guide](#setting-up-the-dev-server), let's implement the SSR middleware using the environment API.
 Error handling is omitted.